Should a dog who is ill or recovering from an illness be vaccinated?

 The decision as to whether a dog who is showing signs of disease should be vaccinated or not needs to be made on an individual basis.
 One must consider whether the benefits outweigh the risks.
 Results of a physical examination and possible laboratory tests will aid in the decision.
 Signs of illness in a young puppy may need to be interpreted differently than similar signs in an adult animal.
 For example, in an older dog with a skin disease unassociated with an immune problem, vaccination is probably OK.

 Will vaccination of an animal being treated with glucocorticoids be effective?

 Short-term and low doses of glucocorticoids such as prednisone most likely would NOT interfere with the effectiveness of a vaccination.
 Animals on high doses of glucocorticoids and other immunosuppressants, however, may not respond adequately to a vaccination.

 Why do young animals need a series of vaccinations?

-Puppies receive antibodies from their mother through the placenta and after they are born, through the colostrum (the first milk).
+Puppies receive antibodies from their mother after they are born, through the colostrum (the first milk).
 The age at which puppies can effectively be immunized is proportional to the amount of antibody protection the young animals received from their mother.
 Antibodies are small disease-fighting proteins produced by certain types of cells called 'B cells.'
 The proteins are made in response to 'foreign' particles such as bacteria or viruses.
 These antibodies bind with certain proteins (antigens) on foreign particles like bacteria, to help inactivate them.